24billys/Adidas-US-Sales/README.md

 ### Seasonal Analysis
  - Are there seasonal trends in sales related to festivals or holidays?
 (Tableau)
- - How do seasonal trends affect various product categories?
-(Tableau)

 ### Profitability Analysis
  - What is the profit margin for different products or categories?
 (SQL)